ydnakashi/GitHub_Profile/C++ Projects/CampgroundSim/ReadMe.txt

 Compilation Instructions:
     To get final executable a1, enter in terminal make

+    To run executable a1, enter in terminal
+        ./a1

+    To run executable a1test, enter in terminal ./a1test

     To delete all object files of classes, enter in terminal make clean